Gr33nCamper/Paul-s-Website/YRS/2023/FA&DEC/SEP.md

 WE WERE FINISHED?????
 HECK NAH SON

+&nbsp;

 ONE LIFE

 ONE LAST YR OF UNDERGRAD

+&nbsp;

 NO RESERVES.

 NO RETREAT.

 NO REGRETS.

+&nbsp;

 Earliest I've woken up since Seattle.
 Not feeling too tired rn and last night's McDonald's was quite a lot so I don't think I need food until maybe lunch.
 Might need a cup of joe around then also so that its effect lasts through the most important times: the afternoon when there's lecture and also the rest of the day's outreach

+Driving carts around makes for excellent amusement!
+The joy I felt while conversing with passengers and maneuvering across campus with turns of the steering wheel and presses of the pedals are beyond my ability to describe in words.

 &nbsp;